 Similar to our BA (Hons) International Festival & Event Management, this route allows you to specialise in Entrepreneurship.

-The course combines a sound knowledge of the dynamic field of international festival and event management with entrepreneurship to add value to your career prospects.
+The course combines a sound knowledge of the dynamic field of international festival and event management with entrepreneurship, to add value to your career prospects.

-You’ll also have the opportunity to study abroad through our international exchange links and you may study a European language, which will prepare you for working in an international environment.
+There is an opportunity to study abroad through our international exchange links and you may study a European language, which will prepare you for working in an international environment.

-You'll develop practical event management skills as well as a broad range of management techniques that can be applied to other industries.
+During the course, you'll develop practical event management skills as well as a broad range of management techniques that can be applied to other industries.
 Specialising in entrepreneurship will also give you the creative and business skills you require to be your own boss.